Taiwan's president warns 'democracy is under threat' in joint remarks with McCarthy | KRDO

 “Beijing may feel it needs to escalate because this would be another US speaker meeting with Tsai within less than a year of the prior meeting.
 China likely seeks to prevent the United States from normalizing such meetings and to make sure that its actions are strong and painful enough that both the United States and Taiwan understand how opposed China is to such activities,” said Bonny Lin, director of the China Power Project at the Center for Strategic and International Studies in Washington.

-The White House is declining to say whether it supports the planned meeting between McCarthy and Taiwan's president.
+The White House is declined to say in advance whether it supported the meeting between McCarthy and Taiwan’s president.

 The US maintains an unofficial relationship with Taiwan and Tsai’s transit in the country is therefore not an official visit in order to keep Washington aligned with its longstanding “One China” policy.